The Cava Corgi is a designer hybrid breed that brings together the Cavalier King Charles Spaniel and the Pembroke Corgi.

 The only potential problem is that they do have a very real herding instinct.

 This is just something that comes naturally and they never intend to hurt or upset anybody but it is something that they just feel the need to do.

 Training them as early as possible can help to counter some of this.
-The Cava Corgi is an independent dog so you do not need to give it attention on a constant basis.
+The Cava Corgi is an independent dog so you do not need to give it attention constantly.

-However, that is not to say that they do not enjoy company because they certainly do.
+However, that is not to say that they do not enjoy the company because they certainly do.

-At least with this, it does mean that they can be left alone to their own devices and they will be quite content with this for a period of time.
+At least with this, it does mean that they can be left alone to their own devices and they will be quite content with this for a while.